SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StringsAndCharacters.rst

 In the example above,
 even though the entire multiline string literal is indented, the first and last lines in the string don't begin with any whitespace.
-The middle line has more indentation than the closing quotes, so it starts with that extra four-space indentation.
+The middle line has more indentation than the closing quotation marks, so it starts with that extra four-space indentation.

 .. _StringsAndCharacters_SpecialCharactersInStringLiterals: